Top 5 UK destinations for Easter in your ‘van

 Can you feel the excitement beginning to build?
 As the temperatures rise, and the days grow longer, Easter is traditionally the time of year for one of the first outings in the new caravan season.

-This year, there are again four days of public holiday – Friday the 14th of April until Monday the 17th of April – which also fall within schools’ Easter holidays.
+This year, there are again four days of public holiday – 3rd to 6th April 2026 (in England and Wales) .
 Tag on a few extra days from your annual leave allowance from work, of course, you might easily make your first outing of the year last up to ten days or so.

 So, let’s suggest some of the top 5 destinations you might want to head off towards this Easter – just remember to make sure that your touring caravan insurance is up to date: